gabrielEloy/neumorphism-generator/README.md

 ![application image](./readme_imgs/app.png)

-You can check the content out at:
+You can check the application at:

 https://admiring-poitras-d5b0c6.netlify.com